Stefan Lazarević: Death

-Many researchers believe that the cause of death of the despot Stefan was a stroke or a heart attack, while some doubt this version, looking for the cause in a conspiracy using the statements of his biographer Constantine the Philosopher "When he was in a place called Glavica, having lunch he went out to hunt, and while he was still hunting...".
+Many researchers believe that the cause of death of the despot Stefan was a stroke or a heart attack, while some doubt this, looking for the cause in a conspiracy, using statements of his biographer Constantine the Philosopher: "When he was in a place called Glavica, having lunch he went out to hunt, and while he was still hunting...".
 These researchers suspect that the despot Stefan was poisoned.
 He probably became more pro-Western than he should have been.
 From the Serbian perspective, there was a difference between the Eastern and Western world, with Serbia situated somewhere between the two.